 As a school community and class, they have the opportunity to contribute as Australians, to become responsible for creating and maintaining this important conversation and awareness within society, and to ensure an equal opportunity for Aboriginal and Torres Strait Islanders health equality can be achieved, she said.

 There were so many incredible entries we wish we could have given everyone an award, as we were again blown away by the creativity and dedication to help Close the Gap shown by Australia’s youth.
-You can see all the entries below:

 To keep learning about Close the Gap all year round, use Oxfam Schools Program’s Live Strong: Close the Gap education resource.

 Created in partnership with ACHPER, it aligns with Year 7-10 Australian Curriculum Health and Physical Education and uses games, photography and more to explore Aboriginal and Torres Strait Islander health using a strengths-based approach.